 Health & Safety Code 11173 and 11153 hs are wobblers, which means that they can be treated as felonies or misdemeanors.
-If you are convicted of Section 11173 doctor shopping you could potentially be sent to California State Prison for up to three years, or to county jail for a period not exceeding one year.14
+If you are convicted of Section 11173 as a misdemeanor, you face up to a year in county jail.

-Violation of Section 11153 relating to doctor conduct is punishable by
+Violation of Section 11153 -- relating to doctor conduct -- is punishable:

 - a fine not exceeding $20,00015